 Negligent or not?

-Other examples might be failing to spot a serious defect when a professional surveyor carries out a property inspection, or a tax consultant who fails to mention suitable tax breaks, or a designer or architect who fails to design in suitable heat loss insulation into a structure, or even a personal trainer who fails to carry out an assessment of the client’s previous injuries causing further damage or pain.
+Other examples might be failing to spot a serious defect when a professional surveyor carries out a property inspection, or a tax consultant who fails to mention a suitable tax break, or a designer or architect who fails to design appropriate heat loss insulation into a structure, or even a personal trainer who fails to carry out an assessment of the client’s previous injuries causing further damage or pain.